penance316/ParallaxHeader/README.md

 # ParallaxHeader
-a small sample of a Parallax  header effect
+A small sample of a Parallax  header effect

+## Todo
+* apply blur effect to source image and not CSS
+* create title png/svg to replace text